ThetaSinner/echelon-unicode-parser/README.md

 - The PATH variable in the eupenv is only set in the build session.
 Which means you have to reference ```/opt/gradle/gradle-4.6/bin/gradle``` when using the image.
 - VSCode runs outside the eupenv, so it can't use the header files from in there for intelliSense.
 Possibly I can map the directory containing the headers from the image.
 - Get Gradle to use gcc-7.3.0 rather than the default system gcc in the eupenv.
 It works perfectly with the default, but throws a fit when you ask it to use the custom build.
 One possibility is that I uninstall the default gcc before installing the new one - configured without a prefix.
+- Build google test into the docker image so it doesn't need to be checked in.